About the experience

 + What if I want to add more members to my party?

 Any additional party members will need to pay at the door at least 15 minutes prior to the start time.
 The MAX number of players for each room is 13.

 + I have less than six people in my group.
 Can we still participate in an EscapeX Rooms experience?

-Because our experiences are private games, groups must still book the minimum number of slots required to reserve the room (6 people).
-However, please note that the rooms can be VERY DIFFICULT for smaller groups since the rooms are designed for larger parties.
+Because our experiences are private games, groups must still book the minimum number of slots required to reserve the room (6 people for The Attic and 4 people for Mafia Heist).
+However, please note that the rooms can be MORE DIFFICULT for smaller groups since the rooms are designed for larger parties.

 ARRIVAL & GAMEPLAY